rachelnicole/pigallery/README.md

 ![alt text](uc.gif "Under Construction")

-<div class="align-center">This documentation is ever-changing as new improvements are made to the codebase, and as we come up with better explanations for all skill levels.</div>
+This documentation is ever-changing as new improvements are made to the codebase, and as we come up with better explanations for all skill levels.
+The README.md is still being completed, and as it's not complete, please feel free to watch the project as updates are available.

+The code is extremely alpha, and has not been refactor, but will be as we make better decisions.

 About
 ------------